The Babel Texts

 In total 119 lines appear at circa 5.1 degrees (which is equivalent to 8.31% of all lines studied in the fixed-orientation class), there are 106 lines at circa 9.3 degrees, 110 lines at circa 18.6 degrees, 135 lines at circa 13.66 degrees, and 84 lines at 27.32 degrees.
 These numbers are between 2.6 times to 4.2 times more frequent than expected for a random array.

-When compared to the other geometric images from the fixed-orientation group (see Table 1 and 2), the data from the Nazca “famous” lines can be considered to be an outlier.
-The next sample with a poor overlay is the Olowalu Petroglyphs in Hawaii at 30.51%, and Carnarvon at 47.06% See Cunningham1,2 for source data.
-All other images studies reveal more than 50% of their lines are aligned to just these five angles.
-This could suggest the famous Nazca site was constructed in two, or perhaps three distinct stages, with the most prominent pattern (which is the pattern that shows the lowest match to the proposed astronomical-alignment theory) being perhaps the most recent stage in the development of the Nazca pattern.
+However, all other images studies, (of which there were many) revealed that more than 50% of their lines are aligned to just these five specific angles.
+This seems to suggest the famous Nazca site was constructed in two, or perhaps three distinct stages, with the most prominent pattern (which is the pattern that shows the lowest match to the proposed astronomical-alignment theory) being perhaps the most recent stage in the development of the Nazca pattern.

 Amongst the other angular values present, the sixth most common angle occurs at circa 1 degree, with 79 lines (or 5.52%) aligned to this angle.
 This is then followed by four lines that are aligned to circa 11, 23.6, 33, and 40 degrees, which each have between circa 45 to 55 lines.
 These secondary values, with the exception of the 40-degree line, can all be easily assigned astronomical meanings.